Continuing Resources and Discovery Services PoliciesIntroduction

 Faculty members may place Periodicals materials on reserve by making arrangements with Periodical staff in advance.
 In order to maintain availability of Periodicals materials for all patrons, in most cases, copies of articles can be placed on reserve.

-Materials in the Continuing Resources and Discover Services Department can be placed on hold by Texas A&M University-Corpus Christi faculty for a maximum of 24 hours.
+Materials in the Continuing Resources and Discovery Services Department can be placed on hold by Texas A&M University-Corpus Christi faculty for a maximum of 24 hours.

 Microforms do not circulate under any circumstances.

 Copy machines and microform scanners are available to patrons to facilitate printing and copying of articles for individual use.
 Copy machines are located next to the library's front door.
 Please check with circulation for assistance with the copiers.

 Microform scanners are located near the microform cabinets outside library room120, the quiet study area.
 Copies from the microform reader scanners can be paid for at any printing terminal on campus.
 In addition the scanned article may be emailed to the patron.
-Student assistants are available during Continuing Resources and Discover Services department business hours to assist patrons with the use of microform reader scanners.
+Student assistants are available during Continuing Resources and Discovery Services department business hours to assist patrons with the use of microform reader scanners.

 The burden of compliance with all September 10, 2003 copyright laws is on the individual making the copies.

-Theses: The Continuing Resources and Discover Services Department binds theses written by A&M-CC graduate students in completion of their degree requirements.
+Theses: The Continuing Resources and Discovery Services Department binds theses written by A&M-CC graduate students in completion of their degree requirements.
 Complete guidelines for binding theses are available.
 The department or college from which the student is seeking their degree provides guidelines for thesis content.

 We invite questions and/or comments and look forward to hearing from you.
 Contact Derrik Hiatt at firstname.lastname@example.org, (361)825-2355.

 Webpage revised on